CivicDataLab/project-scadl/README.md

-## Tracking complaints for Smart City Ahmedabad Development Limited (SCADL)
+## Tracking citizen complaints for Smart City Ahmedabad Development Limited (SCADL)

 The SCADL team shares a weekly data dump of complaints registered by citizens across all wards and zones in Ahmedabad.
 We analyse this dataset and prepare a analysis slide deck.
 This slide deck is then shared back with SCADL.
 All slide decks are available [here](https://drive.google.com/drive/folders/1A8dWwY2NhHAZs3M3WAPYyacdQvPm4lH_)